Basic info and definitions

 Do I need a lawyer?

-Although court officials in some counties may tell you that you cannot file without an attorney, you have a right to file for custody or to access the court in any manner without an attorney.
+You have a right to file for custody or to access the court in any manner without an attorney.
 However, child custody cases are often very complicated and it may be difficult for you to file a proper petition and to go through the court hearings without the help of a lawyer.